Macedo de Cavaleiros: History

 The name Macedo de Cavaleiros came from a combination of concepts.
 The first from the Portuguese term for apple (maçã), since the region was acclaimed for its fertile lands and apple orchards (macedos).
 It was also associated with the knight (cavaleiro), Martim Gonçalves de Macedo, who saved John, the Master of Aviz during the Battle of Aljubarrota.
 During the battle on 14 August 1385, John was attacked by Álvaro Gonçalves de Sandoval, the Castilian striking down the nobleman.
-Macedo interceded in the conflict, killing the assassin and saving the future King.
+Macedo swiftly intervened, killing the assassin and saving the future King.
 King John recognized and was grateful to the knight, whose family coat-of-arms after the Battle began to appear with a blue sash and a silver apple.